 desert roses spring from the sand to provide a pop of colour.

 The lions of Tsavo are magnificent creatures.
 Due to a lack of wildebeest they have adapted to hunt buffalo and as a result they are noticeably larger than their Maasai Mara or Seregeti counterparts.
 They are intelligent and cunning often launching ambushes and altering their behaviour to suit conditions.
 They are magnificent beasts, adapted to survive on strength, guile and wit and walking alongside them is a rare privilege.
-Photographing them on foot relies on deft camerawork!
+Photographing them on foot requires deft camerawork!
 (Photo credit: Andy Geoghegan)

 The guides employed by Tropical Ice are first class.
 These four Samburu men have worked with Iain for decades.
 They are eagle-eyed spotters and expert bushmen who instinctively understand the environment in a way it is difficult for us city dwellers to comprehend.
 Great pride is taken in ensuring the safety of guests and Iain trusts them implicitly.